 Bonus: Easy Muting When Using Chrome

 This has little impact on productivity for me but is one of those things I always wanted.
 When I finally found it, I thought it was something everyone in the whole world should use.
 Copy and paste chrome://flags/#enable-tab-audio-muting into the chrome address bar, click enter and then enable the setting.
 This allows you to mute any audio playing on any tab by simply clicking the little sound icon that pops up.

 Never again will you have to scramble when an auto-play video or ad starts, if you need to quickly mute your music streaming service for a work conversation it is just a single click away without having to navigate away from what you have open.

-These are just some of the changes that you can make but adding these into your workflow will allow you to manage yourself, manage distractions and get the most out of all your time.
-Click the links, download then, and start getting more done in your day!
+These are just some of the changes that you can make but add these into your workflow will allow you to manage yourself, manage distractions and get the most out of all your time.
+Click the links, download them, and start getting more done in your day!